goweiting/carneades-ext/system/README.md

 > For a proposition *p* to satisfy the scintilla of evidence there should be at least one applicable argument pro *p* in CAES

 2. `Preponderance` of the evidence
-> For a proposition p to satisfy preponderance, it must satisfy scintilla and the maximum weight of the applicable arguments prop p is greater than the maximum weight of the applicable arguments con p.
+> For a proposition *p* to satisfy preponderance, it must satisfy scintilla and the maximum weight of the applicable arguments prop *p* is greater than the maximum weight of the applicable arguments con *p*.

 3. `Clear and convincing` evidence
-> For proposition p to satisfy this standard, it must satisfy preponderance of the evidence, and 1) the weight difference should be larger than a given constant `beta`, 2) there should be an applicable argument prop p that is stronger than a given constant `alpha`
+> For proposition *p* to satisfy this standard, it must satisfy preponderance of the evidence, and 1) the weight difference should be larger than a given constant `beta`, 2) there should be an applicable argument prop *p* that is stronger than a given constant `alpha`

 4. `Beyond reasonable doubt`
-> It must satisfy clear and convince evidence, and the strongest argument con p needs to be *less* than a given constant `gamma`, hence no reasonable doubt.
+> It must satisfy clear and convince evidence, and the strongest argument con *p* needs to be *less* than a given constant `gamma`, hence no reasonable doubt.

 5. `Dialectical validity `
-> This requires at least one applicable argument prop p and no applicable aarguments con p.
+> This requires at least one applicable argument prop *p* and no applicable aarguments con *p*.

 Reference: Bas van Gijzel and Henrik Nilsson, [*Haskell Gets Argumentative*](http://www.cs.nott.ac.uk/~psxbv/Papers/tfp2012_abstract.pdf) in Trends in Functional Programming: 13th International Symposium, TFP 2012, St. Andrews, UK, June 12-14, 2012, Revised Selected Papers

+*Side note: ',' was used as SEQUENCE_SEPARATOR at first, but changed to '|' instead.
+This design decision is due to the fact that ',' is widely prevalent in natural language, in comparison to '|', and should not be an exception in string*